greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

 min\_pool\_size
 :   Set the minimum pool size for this database.
 If not set, the global `min_pool_size` is used.

+:   It is only enforced if at least one of the following is true:
+    - This entry in the `[database]` section has a value set for the `user`.
+    - There i at least one client connected to the pool.

 reserve\_pool
 :   Set additional connections for this database.
 If not set, `reserve_pool_size` is used.